Who We Are and What We Do

 County Extension Director, Extension Agent–Agriculture

-Extension Responsibilities: Leadership Development, Yard Maintenance & Care, Plants, Plant Pests and Insects, Problems in Growing, Types of Gardens, Small Farms, Forest Resources, Livestock Production, Nursery & Greenhouse, Organic Production
+Extension Responsibilities: Leadership Development, Livestock Production, 4-H Livestock, 4-H Horse, 4-H School Gardens, Small farms, Beekeeping, Home Horticulture, Yard Maintenance & Care, Plants, Plant Pests and Insects, Problems in Growing, Types of Gardens, Forest Resources, Nursery & Greenhouse, Organic Production

 Melanie G. Taylor